airscript/airscript-engine/README.md

 There are plans to go beyond current Webscript functionality.
 Airscript will someday support different language runtimes.
 JavaScript is first on the list.

+## Requirements

+First you need a Github account and a Heroku account.
+Both are free!
+[Sign up for Heroku.](https://api.heroku.com/signup) [Sign up for Github.](https://github.com/)

+Software wise, you need Git and the [Heroku Toolbelt](https://toolbelt.heroku.com/).

+##

 ## More Context